 Participants gave input on a variety of statements about directions Meredith’s future could take, such as an expanded offering of graduate programs, a continued emphasis on liberal arts and professional studies, and an increased focus on women’s leadership.

-The input gathered during the vision conference helped inform the early stages of our planning process that will culminate in the Board of Trustees’ approval of the final strategic plan in Fall 2012.
+The input gathered during the vision conference helped inform the early stages of our planning process that culminated in the Board of Trustees’ approval of the final strategic plan in Fall 2012.